Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 52–54

-Historical note: Snows were used as military and auxiliary vessels, including patrol duties, protection of trade routes, and service in European navies.
-They typically carried a larger crew than small merchant ships.
+Historical note: Snauws were used as military and auxiliary vessels, particularly for patrol, protection of trade routes, and service in European fleets.
+They typically carried larger crews than small merchant ships.

 Pinnace